 What should first-time visitors to Gothenburg not miss?

 I love the area around Magasinsgatan, as well as Vallgatan, which runs across it.
 You’ll find many fine interior design shops here, as well as fashion and food.
-Granit and Grandmas on Vallgatan are good examples.
+Granit on Vallgatan is a good example.
 On Magasinsgatan you have Artilleriet,

 Floramor and Krukatös, Norrgavel, Grandpa and garaget, which occasionally holds exhibitions and flea markets.
 But then there is also da Matteo, which is a great café and bakery, my favourite restaurant Hello Monkey (try the tuna fish!) and Beijing8 (good for lunch) just a stone’s throw away.